top of page

 He’s a dirty fucking player and a piece of shit off ice too.

 We’re on Florida’s ice tonight and the refs should be unbiased, but they clearly didn’t get the memo with all the missed calls in favour of the Florida Suns.
-It’s a miracle we won and not just because we were tied for wins, going into game seven.
-Last game of the last round.
+It’s a miracle we won and not just because we were tied for wins going into game seven.

-“Alright guys.
-Shut up and look alive.”
-Tyson Poulin calls to us, mostly aimed at Martell and Shaw talking about which bars to hit up in Edmonton when we get home.
-“Parents are incoming.”
+“Shut up and look alive, guys.”
+Tyson calls to us, mostly aimed at Tobias and Leith talking about which bars to hit up when we get home.
+“Parents incoming.”

 “Dobs, was it messed up the whole time?”
 Leith yells, skating after him like a puppy.

-We spend the next half hour surrounded by ecstatic family members, mostly our parents who the team flew out to be here in case we won.
-We sit through the speeches, the trophies, the end of season awards all while trying to be on our best behaviour when we just want to get the hell out of here with the cup and start our off season.
+We spend the next half hour surrounded by ecstatic family members; parents and partners flown in for our possible win.
+We wait through the speeches, the trophies and the end of season awards trying to be on our best behaviour.

 Fast and without hesitation.